-In terms of myself I have used almost all the above at some point in time and they all do help in recovery.
+In terms of myself, I have used almost all of the above at some point in time and they all do help in recovery.
 First and foremost I think getting things like your nutrition in check should be one of the first things you consider.
 Protein shakes, I think, are a big bonus for me in the recovery phase.
 I have personally found CBD oil and using the massage gun has really helped aid me in my recovery.

 Boxing is one of the hardest sports in the world to participate in, whatever level you are at, I can’t stress enough how important recovery is for longevity.